 Chatting With Netcat

-Figure 4 – Creating the server with netcat
+Figure 4 – Creating the Server with Netcat

-Now that we are connected to the server we can start chatting like shown in Figure 6.
+Figure 5 Now that we are connected to the server we can start chatting like shown in Figure 6.

 Figure 7- Port Scanning with netcat